The Cardinals finished the year with a trip to the NCAA Sweet 16.

 Louisville Men's Basketball Red-White Scrimmage | Oct 13, 2012

-Doug Davenport, a program assistant at Xavier for two years, is in his second year on the University of Louisville men's basketball staff as Director of Video Operations.
+Doug Davenport, a program assistant at Xavier for two years, is in his third year on the University of Louisville men's basketball staff as Director of Video Operations.

 He is responsible for advance scouting video of Cardinal opponents as well as evaluation video for UofL players.